zpincus/IOTool/README.md

 having to poll the USB port during the interval.)
 This allows the host to indefinitely run a script using a `go` loop, and then cancel out of the script when required.

+`reset`: Perform a hard-reset of the device (via the watchdog timer), which will put the device in a known-good state.
+Sending the string `!\nreset\n`, and then waiting for the device's serial port to disappear and re-appear will guarantee that the device is has started from scratch.

+`aref` and `avcc`: Set whether the analog reference voltage is defined by the Aref pin, or by the internal Vcc (usually 5V).

 AVR and Arduino Pin Names
 -------------------------